-- b.2.
-The First Respondent, in bad faith, breached the Initial Contract and the Contract and as a result the Club dismissed the First Respondent with just cause; - b.3.
-The First Respondent fraudulently induced the Club to enter into the Settlement Agreement; and - b.4.
-The Settlement Agreement is declared null and void by operation of articles 28 and 31 of the CO and that the Club is not responsible to pay to the First Respondent any compensation pursuant to the Initial Contract, the Contract or the Settlement Agreement. - b.5.
-The Second Respondent induced the First Respondent to breach his contract with the Appellant so that it could procure his services. - b.6.
-Both the First and Second Respondent are condemned to the payment of an amount of \$15,000 USD established in light of Article 9.1 of the Employment Contract. - c.1.
-In the unlikely scenario that the Panel does not accept the arguments above, that it finds that as the First Respondent found employment with the Second Respondent, that the damages that the FIFA PSC has imposed are mitigated and lowered by the amount of the wages that the First Respondent was paid by the Second Respondent. - 3.
-Independently of the type of the decision to be issued, the Appellant requests the Panel: - a.
-To fix a sum of 25,000 CHF to be paid by the Coach and the Second Respondent to the Appellant, to help the payment of its legal fees and costs. - b.
-To condemn the Respondents to the payment of the whole CAS administration costs and the Arbitrators fees". - 26.
-On 25 March 2015, since Al Nassr had not objected to the nomination of Prof. Fumagalli, the CAS Court Office informed the parties that it was considered that Al Nassr agreed to the joint nomination of Prof. Fumagalli. - 27.
-On 13 April 2015, the Coach filed his Answer in accordance with Article R55 of the CAS Code, with the following requests for relief: - "1.
+- "1.
+To accept this appeal against the decision rendered by the FIFA PSC dated the 26th of August, 2014. - 2.
+To adopt an award annulling the Decision stating that: - The Coach, in bad faith, breached the Initial Contract and the Contract and as a result the Club dismissed the Coach with just cause; - a.2.
+The Coach fraudulently induced the Club to enter into the Settlement Agreement; and - The Settlement Agreement is declared null and void by operation of articles 28 and 31 of the CO and that the Club is not responsible to pay to the Coach any compensation pursuant to the Initial Contract, the Contract or the Settlement Agreement. - The Second Respondent induced the Coach to breach his contract with the Appellant so that it could procure his services. - a.5.
+Both the First and Second Respondent are condemned to the payment of an amount of \$6,650,000 USD established in light of Article 9.1 of the Employment Contract and the specificity of sport. - b.1.
+In the unlikely scenario that the Panel deems that the Club had no just cause to terminate the Coach [sic], to award an amount of \$650,000 as compensation under article 9.1 of the Contract. - In the unlikely scenario that the Panel does not accept the arguments above, that it finds that as the First Respondent found employment with the Second Respondent, that the damages that the FIFA PSC has imposed are mitigated and lowered by the amount of the wages that the First Respondent was paid by the Second Respondent. - 3.
+Independently of the type of the decision to be issued, the Appellant requests the Panel: - To fix a sum of 25,000 CHF to be paid by the Coach and the Second Respondent to the Appellant, to help the payment of its legal fees and costs. - To condemn the Respondents to the payment of the whole CAS administration costs and the b.
+Arbitrators fees". - 25.
+On 23 March 2015, FIFA informed the CAS Court Office that it renounced its right to request its possible intervention in the present arbitration proceedings. - On 25 March 2015, since Al Nassr had not objected to the nomination of Prof. Fumagalli, the 26.
+CAS Court Office informed the parties that it was considered that Al Nassr agreed to the joint nomination of Prof. Fumagalli. - On 13 April 2015, the Coach filed his Answer in accordance with Article R55 of the CAS Code, 27. with the following requests for relief: - "1.
 Reject the appeal filed by the Appellant, Al Ittihad FC, against the decision of the FIFA Players' Status Committee on 26 August 2014 (reference nr.
-13-02948/mbo), whose grounds were notified to the Parties on 4 February 2015. - 2.
-Confirm the FIFA PSC decision in full and accordingly, to condemn Al Ittihad FC to pay Mr. Caneda as compensation for the unilateral termination without just cause in the amount of USD 200,022 (two hundred thousand and twenty-two USD), plus interests as follows:

-- 5% per annum over the amount of USD 100,011 as from 2 October 2013 until the effective date of payment; - 5% per annum over the amount of USD 100,011 as from 23 May 2014 until the effective date of payment;
+13-02947/mbo), whose grounds were notified to the

+Parties on 4 February 2015.

+- 2. Confirm the FIFA PSC decision in full and accordingly, to condemn Al Ittihad FC to pay Mr. Caneda as compensation for the unilateral termination without just cause in the amount of USD 1,153,749 (one million, one hundred fifty three thousand seven hundred forty nine USD), plus interests [sic] as follows: - 5% per annum over the amount of USD 576,875 as from 2 October 2013 until the effective date of payment; - 5% per annum over the amount of USD 576,874 as from 23 May 2014 until the effective date of payment;

-As well as the CHF 4,000 granted by FIFA as costs of the proceedings before the Player's [sic] Status Committee;
+As well as the CHF 5,000 granted by FIFA as costs of the proceedings before the Player's [sic] Status Committee: